 - Define the circumstances under which assistance will be triggered (e.g., long-term or permanent disability, or leave of absence).

 - Specify a temporary timeframe.
 If the agreement addresses temporary disability versus permanent disability, definitions of the covered disabilities under the agreement should be included.
-Other applicable provisions, including client transition requirements, should also be addressed in the event that a permanent replacement of the CPA who is unable to work is required.
+Other applicable provisions, including client transition requirements, should also be addressed if a permanent replacement of the CPA who is unable to work is required.
 Keep in mind, though, that people can be disabled for several months and still make a return to full-time work.
 Therefore, you might want to consider also including a buy-back provision in the agreement.

 - Specify responsibilities to be performed by the assisting party, including financial terms or compensation for assistance, and provisions for billing, collection, record retention, confidentiality, and non-compete and restrictive covenants.